huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.

 Life is cyclic.
 Bad things happen dramatically.
-Good things happen gradually, and don't feel like "news".
+Good things happen gradually, and don’t feel like "news".
 Hope for the best.
 Prepare for the worst.
 Never let success get into your head.
 Never let failure get into your heart.

 Optimize for long term growth over short term gains.
 Optimize for fun and joy over money.